 Written by AskTheLawyers.com™

-Income tax is a common source contention between the government and individuals and/or business owners.
-When a person owes back taxes, the worst thing he or she can do is ignore the notices from the IRS.
+Income tax is a common source of contention between the government and individuals or business owners.
+When a person owes back taxes, the worst thing he can do is ignore the notices from the IRS.
 The sooner you can review the situation with a tax lawyer, the better you can plan a back taxes defense.
 Tax attorneys can negotiate with the IRS on the behalf of a person or business, and litigate the issue in tax court when necessary.

 When an individual ignores IRS collection notices, penalties and interest will start to build.
 Further, if the IRS places a lien on a piece of property or a business asset, you will likely lose the ability to file bankruptcy to discharge the tax lien.